 The impact of discrete items is separately recognized in the quarter in which they occur.
-During the three and six months ended June 30, 2014 and 2013, certain restricted stock awards vested at times when our stock price was lower than the fair value of those restricted stock awards at the time of grant.
+During the three and nine months ended September 30, 2014 and 2013, certain restricted stock awards vested at times when our stock price was lower than the fair value of those restricted stock awards at the time of grant.
 As a result, the income tax deduction related to such shares is less than the expense previously recognized for book purposes.
-During the three and six months ended June 30, 2014, certain restricted stock options were exercised.
+During the three and nine months ended September 30, 2014, certain restricted stock options were exercised.
 The income tax deduction related to the options' intrinsic value was less than the expense previously recognized for book purposes.
 For certain stock-based compensation awards that are expected to result in a tax deduction under existing tax law, a deferred tax asset is established as we recognize compensation cost for book purposes.
 Book compensation cost is determined on the grant date and recognized over the award's requisite service period, whereas the related tax deduction is measured on the vesting date for restricted stock and on the exercise date for stock options.
 The corresponding deferred tax asset also is measured on the grant date and recognized over the service period.
 As a result, there will almost always be a difference in the amount of compensation cost recognized for book purposes versus the amount of tax deduction that a company may receive.
 If the tax deduction exceeds the cumulative book compensation cost that we recognized, the tax benefit associated with any excess deduction will be considered an excess benefit or windfall and will be recognized as additional paid-in capital ("APIC").
 If the tax deduction is less than the cumulative book compensation cost, the tax effect of the resulting difference is a deficiency or shortfall, and should be charged first to APIC, to the extent of our pool of windfall tax benefits, with any remainder recognized in income tax expense.
 We utilize a one-pool approach when accounting for the pool of windfall tax benefits in which employees and non-employees are grouped into a single pool.
+As a result of these differences in book compensation cost and related tax deduction, the tax impact of these shortfalls decreased by \$0.1 million and by \$0.4 million for the three and nine months ended September 30, 2014, respectively, compared to the same periods in 2013.

-As of June 30, 2014 and 2013, we did not have any eligible windfall tax benefits to offset future shortfalls as no excess tax benefits have been recognized, therefore the tax impact of these shortfalls totaling \$0.1 million and \$0.2 million for the three and six months ended June 30, 2014, respectively, compared to \$0.1 million and \$0.4 million in the same periods in 2013, is included in income tax expense attributable to continuing operations for these respective periods.
+As of September 30, 2014 and 2013, we did not have any eligible windfall tax benefits to offset future shortfalls as no excess tax benefits had been recognized, and therefore the tax impact of these shortfalls is included in income tax expense attributable to continuing operations for these respective periods.
 We expect income tax provisions for future reporting periods will be impacted by this stock compensation tax deduction shortfall; however, we cannot predict the stock compensation shortfall impact because of dependency upon future market price of our stock.